A guide to making a real estate offer sellers will love

 When you find the home you love, it’s time to submit a strong offer so the seller will accept it quickly and the home will become yours.

-Our goal is always to find an offer that gets you the home you want while respecting what the seller wants, and making the decision easy for everyone.
+Your goal should be to craft an offer that gets you the home you want while respecting what the seller wants, too, and making the decision easy for everyone.
 But how do you do that?

-- Long Days on Market (“DOM”).
+- Days on market.
 You can see how many days a property has been on the market right in the listing.
 The longer the time, generally the better for the buyer.
 Other buyers may question if the property has issues and shy away, leaving room for the seller to be grateful for any offer, even a lower one.
-Sometimes, we see investors or developers selling properties with high DOM because they’re under water on the property and need to recoup their costs by sticking to a firm price, no matter if it takes longer.
+Sometimes, investors or developers need to recoup their costs by sticking to a firm price, no matter if it takes longer.
 In that case, a lower price is less likely to be accepted.

 - A quick close.
-Shortening the timeline to offer a quick close allows the seller to move on with their lives sooner and alleviates worries about the transaction falling through.
-Cash Offers position us to offer this benefit by removing the seller from the equation before you finalize your financing, which can take some time.
-Removing contingencies is a strategy to fast track the closing timeline to enable a quick close, too.
+Shortening the timeline to offer a quick close lets the seller to move on with their lives sooner and helps ensure that the transaction won’t fall through.
+Cash Offers position you to offer this benefit by removing the seller from the equation before you finalize your financing.
+Removing contingencies is a strategy to fast track the closing timeline too.

 - Rentback.
 Rentback is when you agree to rent the home to the seller after you take title, so they have time to move out.
 This is a sign of respect to the seller because it honors that they’re going through a stressful time while selling their home.
 Time and time again, we’ve seen sellers choose the offer with rentback because they appreciate the flexibility.